mit-orcd/rocky8-testing-2023/Quickstart/README.md

 # Quick start early testing notes

 Notes on testing of new Rocky 8 Linux nodes on the engaging cluster.
-As part of the roll out of newer nodes the following are being tested
+As part of the roll out of newer nodes the following are also being deployed

  * a new two-factor login node, `eofe4.mit.edu`, integrated with MIT enterprise Duo authentication ( https://duo.mit.edu ).
  * a new operating system, Rocky 8 Linux, and updated software stack ( https://rockylinux.org ).